 There is mounting evidence from my clients taking the no grain challenge that horses who no longer eat any grains see improvement in behavior, weight management (thin horses become fat and fat horses become thin), sweating, conditioning and some skin and hoof problems.
 It has been my belief that grains cause inflammation in the horse’s gut and upset the natural microbiome (gut bacteria) which in turn cause illness and chronic protein deficiency.
 I now further believe that there may be other diseases in horses with an autoimmune component that may be directly caused by lectin damage and hormone mimicry by circulating lectins.

-In the world of Parkinson research it is becoming clear that lectins are disrupting the gut microbiome and that elimination of lectins and the reestablishment of the normal gut microbiome quiets and even reverses the disease.
+In the world of Parkinson’s research, it is becoming clear that lectins are disrupting the gut microbiome and that the elimination of lectins and the reestablishment of the normal gut microbiome quiet and even reverses the disease.
 Research in dementia, Alzheimer’s and other cognitive disorders in humans are now finding that lectins are actually traveling up the vagus nerve from the gut into the brain creating inflammation.
-The brain’s response to this starts with “foggy brain” and leads to more serious brain disease.
-Is it also possible that lectins may also be causing damage to the neurotransmitter dopamine or it’s receptors which is the root cause of Cushing’s disease in horses?
+The brain’s response to this starts with a “foggy brain” and leads to more serious brain disease.
+Is it also possible that lectins may also be causing damage to the neurotransmitter dopamine or its receptors which is the root cause of Cushing’s disease in horses?
 What about insulin resistance caused by WGA or metabolic syndrome?
 All of these diseases are relatively new and could be associated with the modern husbandry practice of feeding grain.

 One more interesting note.
-At the AAEP meeting there was a lot of discussion around the discovery of dental carries (cavities) causing decay which leads to the fracturing of cheek teeth.
-No one knows the cause of this but again, it is a relatively recent phenomenon in horses as there is little mention of cheek tooth fractures in older text books.
-In 1932 a study was done in children who were developing a high number of cavities.
+At the AAEP meeting, there was a lot of discussion around the discovery of dental caries (cavities) causing decay which leads to the fracturing of cheek teeth.
+No one knows the cause of this but again, it is a relatively recent phenomenon in horses as there is little mention of cheek tooth fractures in older textbooks.
+In 1932 a study was done on children who were developing a high number of cavities.
 Researchers documented their observations and then removed oatmeal from their diet (a standard back then) and added vitamin D and Cod liver oil.
 The tooth decay went into remission and actually was eliminated within 6 months.
 Could tooth decay also be associated with lectins?